The Pacific Alliance

 Two instruments rule the legal basis of the Pacific Alliance: the Framework Agreement of the Pacific Alliance, signed by the state parties on the 6 June 2012, and the Additional Protocol to the Framework Agreement of the Pacific Alliance (the Commercial Protocol) signed by the parties on 10 February 2014.

 The first agreement sets the core of the integration scheme in terms of the underlining principles, approach to regionalism and objectives.
-The second agreement regulates various disciplines in the establishment of a free trade area among the members that include: market access provisions, rules of origin, transparency, trade facilitation, government procurement, trans-border trade in services, technical barriers to trade, sanitary and phytosanitary measures and investment provisions.
-The Framework agreement entered into force on 20 July 2015.
-The Protocol is still in the incorporation process by the members.
+The second agreement regulates various disciplines in the establishment of a free trade area among the members that include: market access provisions, rules of origin, transparency, trade facilitation, government procurement, cross-border trade in services, technical barriers to trade, sanitary and phytosanitary measures and investment provisions.
+The Framework agreement entered into force on the 20th July 2015.
+The Commercial Protocol entered into force on 1st May 2016.

-Observer Countries: Uruguay, Paraguay, Ecuador, Panama, El Salvador, Costa Rica, Dominican Republic, Guatemala, Honduras, the United States, Canada, New Zealand, Australia, South Korea, Japan, Popular Republic of China, Turkey, France, Spain, Portugal, Trinidad and Tobago, Morocco, India, Israel, Singapore, United Kingdom, Switzerland, Italy, Germany, Finland, Belgium, Netherlands, Austria, Denmark, Georgia, Greece, Haiti, Hungary, Indonesia, Poland, Sweden, Thailand (42 countries in total)
+Observer Countries: Uruguay, Paraguay, Ecuador, Panama, El Salvador, Costa Rica, Dominican Republic, Guatemala, Honduras, the United States, Canada, New Zealand, Australia, South Korea, Japan, Popular Republic of China, Turkey, France, Spain, Portugal, Trinidad and Tobago, Egypt, Morocco, India, Israel, Singapore, United Kingdom, Switzerland, Italy, Germany, Finland, Sweden, Belgium, Netherlands, Norway, Austria, Denmark, Greece, Czech Republic, Haiti, Hungary, Indonesia, Poland, Sweden, Thailand, Croatia, Lithuania, Ukraine, Romania, Serbia, Georgia, Slovakia, Slovenia, Belarus, United Arab Emirates, Armenia, Azerbaijan, Philippines, and Kazakhstan (59 observers in total).